-Caty Borum Chattoo is Co-Director of the Center for Media & Social Impact (CMSI) and Executive in Residence at the American University School of Communication in Washington, D.C.
-She is an award-winning strategist, producer and researcher working at the intersection of social-change communication, research, and storytelling production.
+Caty Borum Chattoo is Director of the Center for Media & Social Impact (CMSI) and Executive in Residence at the American University School of Communication in Washington, D.C.
+She is an award-winning communication strategist and documentary film/TV producer working at the intersection of social-change communication, research, documentary and entertainment storytelling.

-Previously, she was Senior Vice President in the social marketing practice group at FleishmanHillard International Communications in Washington, D.C., where she served on the senior leadership team for a national White House teen anti-drug campaign that won the communication industry’s highest honor, the Silver Anvil for Public Service.
-In Los Angeles, she was a longtime collaborator with legendary TV producer and philanthropist/activist Norman Lear as a founding director of Declare Yourself, a national youth civic engagement organization, where she directed public opinion research and digital strategy for an effort that cultivated more than 2 million new young voters in 2004; and Special Projects Director & Senior Producer at the USC Norman Lear Center, a research and public policy center that examines the social impact of entertainment on society.
-She also served as Program Officer in the Kaiser Family Foundation’s Entertainment Media & Public Health program, where she managed research-based HIV-awareness partnership programs, TV specials and PSA campaigns with MTV and BET; Project Director at the Center for Media Education; and Fellow in civic journalism at The Philadelphia Inquirer.
+Previously, she was senior vice president in the social marketing practice group at FleishmanHillard International Communications in Washington, D.C., where she served on the senior leadership team for a national White House teen anti-drug campaign that won the communication industry’s highest honor, the Silver Anvil for Public Service.
+In Los Angeles, she was a longtime collaborator with legendary TV producer and philanthropist/activist Norman Lear as a founding director of Declare Yourself, a national youth civic engagement organization, where she directed public opinion research and digital strategy for an effort that garnered more than two million new young voters in 2004; and special projects director & senior producer at the USC Norman Lear Center, a research and public policy center that examines the social impact of entertainment on society.
+She also served as the program officer in the Kaiser Family Foundation’s Entertainment Media & Public Health program, where she managed research-based HIV-awareness partnership programs, TV specials and PSA campaigns with MTV and BET; project director at the Center for Media Education; and fellow in civic journalism at The Philadelphia Inquirer.

-Borum Chattoo holds a master’s degree in Communication from the University of Pennsylvania (The Annenberg School for Communication), and an undergraduate degree in Communication Studies (summa cum laude, In Honors, Phi Beta Kappa) from Virginia Tech.
+Borum Chattoo holds an M.A. in Communication from the University of Pennsylvania (The Annenberg School for Communication), and a B.A. in Communication Studies (summa cum laude, In Honors, Phi Beta Kappa) from Virginia Tech.
 She has completed coursework toward the MFA in Film Production from the University of Southern California School of Cinema-Television.